GenesysGo/docs-shadow-cloud/operate/node-faq.md

 ### Q: Why am I not able to withdraw immediately from the staking site?

 A: You are able to withdraw after waiting approximately 53 hours for Solana epoch cycles.
 We have chosen to align with Solana epoch cycles for several technical reasons that can be generalized by our overall intent for shdwDrive to run in harmony with Solana.
 Also, much like Solana, having waiting cycles based on epochs strengthen the network against certain type of vulnerabilities, and since SHDW is a native Solana SPL we are able to utilize Solana epochs rather than shdwDrive v2 epochs thereby freeing our testnet 2 for epoch experimentations without impact on staking withdraw cycles.
+Also make sure you have a little bit of SOL to cover the Solana transaction fee.

 Please keep in mind we are constantly making improvements to user experience and if you have a feature idee or feedback you would like us to consider please open a Github issue suing think link: https://github.com/genesysgo/dagger-testnet-issues